Joseph Magliocco

-Joseph Magliocco (born Giuseppe Magliocco; [dʒuˈzɛppe maʎˈʎɔkko]; June 29, 1898 – December 28, 1963), also known as "Joe Malayak" and "Joe Evil Eye", was an Italian-born New York mobster and the boss of the Profaci crime family (later to become the Colombo crime family) from 1962 to 1963.
+Joseph Magliocco (born Giuseppe Magliocco; [dʒuˈzɛppe maʎˈʎɔkko]; June 29, 1898 – December 28, 1963), also known as "Joe Malayak" and "Joe Evil Eye", was a Sicilian-born New York mobster and the boss of the Profaci crime family (later to become the Colombo crime family) from 1962 to 1963.
 In 1963, Magliocco participated in an audacious attempt with Joseph Bonnano to kill other family bosses and take over the Mafia Commission.
 The attempt failed, and, while his life was spared, he was forced into retirement.
 Soon after, he died of a heart attack on December 28, 1963.

 Background

 Magliocco was born in Portella di Mare, a frazione in the comune of Misilmeri, in the province of Palermo, in Sicily.
 Magliocco's nickname, "Joe Malayak," came from the word Maluk, which meant "ruler".
 Despite weighing over 300 pounds, Magliocco was described as being very energetic and decisive in his work and physical gestures, someone who exuded danger and confidence.

 Magliocco lived on a six-acre waterfront estate in East Islip, New York.
 He was the silent partner in a liquor company, Alpine Wine and Liquor, and a linen company, Arrow Linen Supply.
 In 1963, it was suspected that Magliocco was using his clout to force bars and restaurants to buy from both companies.
 According to Joseph Bonanno, Magliocco was an excellent Italian chef and loved to eat.

 Magliocco's son, Ambrose Magliocco, was a capo.
 Magliocco's second cousin and brother-in-law was mob boss Joseph Profaci, founder of the Profaci crime family.
 Magliocco was an in-law of consigliere and underboss Salvatore Mussachio, related by marriage to Buffalo crime family boss Stefano Magaddino, and uncle to the wife of Bonanno crime family founder Joseph Bonanno.